 A compatible motherboard and a compatible CPU.
 Intel “K” series CPUs are overclockable, as are all AMD CPUs.
 Older AMD motherboards will all support overclocking, but Ryzen and Intel-K CPUs will require certain motherboard chipsets to allow overclocking.
 Be sure to check before buying your motherboard if this is a feature you need.

-These are recommended for overclocking, but no. There’s many great air coolers on the market that can perform similarly, but will be louder due to the presence of fans and have large heatsinks.
+These are recommended for overclocking and the higher-end processors, but no. There are many great air coolers on the market that can perform similarly but maybe louder due to the presence of fans and have large heatsinks.
 Liquid coolers also require a bit more work when it comes to long-term maintenance, so if you’re new to PC building it may be best to stick with air.

 If you still have questions after finishing this article, don’t worry: we have you covered.
 Just ask us down in the comments below, and we’ll get back to you as soon as possible!
 Don’t be afraid to ask, either- we’re eager to help.